Back

 Cruising to Alaska in March

-No, there is generally no regular Alaska cruise season in March.
-The official Alaska cruise season typically begins in late April and runs through September, when weather conditions are milder and ports are fully operational.
+There is generally no regular Alaska cruise season in March.
+Alaska cruise schedules typically begin in late April or early May and continue through September.

 Why Cruises Typically Do Not Operate in Early Spring